nathanwall/cv/README.md

 ## Installation

+1. Clone this project
+2. `cd` into project folder
-`npm install` will install all required components.
+3. `npm install` to install all required components

 ## Available Scripts